 Which Walt Disney World Hotels Are Open?

-Here is a list of hotels currently open starting June 22:
+Here is a list of The Walt Disney World Hotels currently open:

 - Bay Lake Tower at Disney’s Contemporary Resort